open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 };
 ```

 Pick one of the presets below if needed, then start the dev server like normal.
-There are no code modifications needed.
+You don't need to make any changes to your code.
 If a component or one of it's dependencies is changed, the component is replaced.
 Otherwise the page is reloaded.

 > Make sure to start the dev server without `watch` mode, as this always forces a page reload on change.